The Battle of Verdun is being 'remembered' as a colossal waste of lives and a failure.

 You may wonder "why not accept enemy offensive and defend with the advantage of tactical defence without much counterattacking"?
 There are three major problems with such an approach;

 (1) The German war economy depended on captured French iron ore mines.
 A long withdrawal was therefore unacceptable.

 (2) Morale and discipline of an army are getting hammered if the troops do only withdraw and never advance.
 Commanders at level division and below might have reduced their effort to a delay because ground was to be paid for blood anyway and wouldn't have meant much any more.
 A delay would have allowed too great ground gains by the Western Entente.

 Such a permanent withdrawal under pressure would have risked an operational disaster.

 (3) The tactical defence's greatest advantage of the time were trenches.
 A slowly withdrawing army would have had much lesser quality field fortifications than the Germans had at their static front line.

 The German Army had one more alternative; a partial and controlled withdrawal to a shortened front line, similar to the 1917 withdrawal to the Siegfried line.
 This shortening of the front line freed 12 infantry division for the theatre reserve in 1917.
 The material and time requirements of the construction of the Siegfried line were certainly a challenge and the withdrawal would not have averted a French offensive to their linking.

 It's my conclusion that launching the Battle of Verdun was among the smartest (= among the least terrible) military options.
 The tactical problems of the battle themselves were a hellish choice between the devil and the deep blue sea.

 This leads to the smartest thing to do in early 1916 (both sides!): To seek armistice and peace.
-That war broke many European countries for no apparent reason; some officially and even more unofficially.
+This war broke many European countries for no apparent reason; some officially and even more unofficially so.